Peer2Panel/Peer2Panel-ecosystem/README.md

-# P2P Smart Contracts
+# The Peer2Panel(P2P) Ecosystem
-Smart contracts of the P2P ecosystem (NFT, marketplace, collateralized loans and stable coin).
+This repository contains the Smart contracts of the P2P ecosystem (NFT, marketplace, collateralized loans and stable coin).
 All contracts are upgradables and allow for gassless transactions

 - SolarT: Minting, Burning and handling all SolarT NFT informations